lucassrg/oci-nginx-tls13/README.md

   KEY2: "VALUE2"
 ```

-In our sample application we have the following:
+In our sample application you just need to update the API keys for the services the application is consuming.

 ```
 app_env_variables: